danielecook/fastq-profiler/README.md

 ### Data

-`fqprofile` uses an md5sum of each fastq processed as a `name` (analogous to a key) in Google Datastore and stores its associated data as properties under a `fastq` kind in Google Datastore.
+__fastq-profiler__ uses an md5sum of each fastq processed as a `name` (analogous to a key) in Google Datastore and stores its associated data as properties under a `fastq` kind in Google Datastore.
 Resulting data looks like this:

 ![fqprofile-datastore](datastore.png)